yazi-rs/yazi-rs.github.io/docs/dds.md

 ### Real-time `stdout` reporting {#stdout-reporting}

-You can specify the `--local-events` and `--remote-events` options when starting Yazi.
-When an event of the specified kind is triggered, it will be output to `stdout`:
+You can specify the `--local-events` and `--remote-events` options when starting Yazi:

 ```sh
 # Local events